Rumen: Stratification and mixing of digesta

-Reticulorumenal microbes
+Microbes in reticulorumen

-Microbes in the reticulorumen include bacteria, protozoa, fungi, archaea, and viruses.
+The different sacs of the rumen allow for varying ecological niches for microbes in the reticulorumen, including bacteria, protozoa, fungi, archaea, and viruses.
+Each microbial community depends on a variety of enzymes to breakdown lignocellulose, nonstructural carbohydrates, nitrogenous compounds, and lipids.

 Bacteria, along with protozoa, are the predominant microbes and by mass account for 40-60% of total microbial matter in the rumen.
 They are categorized into several functional groups, such as fibrolytic, amylolytic, and proteolytic types, which preferentially digest structural carbohydrates, non-structural carbohydrates, and protein, respectively.
 Protozoa (40-60% of microbial mass) derive their nutrients through phagocytosis of other microbes, and degrade and digest feed carbohydrates, especially starch and sugars, and protein.

-Although protozoa are not essential for rumen functioning, their presence has pronounced effects.
-Ruminal fungi make up only 5-10% of microbes and are absent on diets poor in fibre.
-Despite their low numbers, the fungi still occupy an important niche in the rumen because they hydrolyse some ester linkages between lignin and hemicellulose or cellulose, and help break down digesta particles.
-Rumen Archaea, approximately 3% of total microbes, are mostly autotrophic methanogens and produce methane through anaerobic respiration.
+Ruminal fungi make up 5-10% of microbes and are absent on diets poor in fibre.
+Fungi occupy an important niche in the rumen because they hydrolyse some ester linkages between lignin and hemicellulose or cellulose, and help break down digesta particles.
+Archaea, approximately 3% of total microbes, are mostly autotrophic methanogens and produce methane through anaerobic respiration.
 Most of the hydrogen produced by bacteria, protozoa and fungi is used by these methanogens to reduce carbon dioxide to methane.
-The maintenance of low partial pressure of hydrogen by methanogens is essential for proper functioning of the rumen.
-Viruses are present in unknown numbers and do not contribute to any fermentation or respiration activity.
-However, they do lyse microbes, releasing their contents for other microbes to assimilate and ferment in a process called microbial recycling, although recycling through the predatory activities of protozoa is quantitatively more important.
+Viruses are present in unknown numbers and have not been well studied.
+However, they can lyse microbes, releasing their contents for other microbes to assimilate and ferment in a process called microbial recycling, although recycling through the predatory activities of protozoa is quantitatively more important.

 Microbes in the reticulorumen eventually flow out into the omasum and the remainder of the alimentary canal.
 Under normal fermentation conditions the environment in the reticulorumen is weakly acidic and is populated by microbes that are adapted to a pH between roughly 5.5 and 6.5; since the abomasum is strongly acidic (pH 2 to 4), it acts as a barrier that largely kills reticulorumen flora and fauna as they flow into it.
 Subsequently, microbial biomass is digested in the small intestine and smaller molecules (mainly amino acids) are absorbed and transported in the portal vein to the liver.
 The digestion of these microbes in the small intestine is a major source of nutrition, as microbes usually supply some 60 to 90% of the total amount of amino acids absorbed.
 On starch-poor diets, they also provide the predominant source of glucose absorbed from the small intestinal contents.